Italy–Somalia relations

 Italy–Somalia relations (Xiriirka Talyaaniga-Soomaaliya) are bilateral relations between Italy and Somalia.

-Country comparison

 History

 Relations between the modern-day territories of Italy and Somalia stretch back to antiquity.
 During the Roman Empire the Periplus of the Erythraean Sea, among other documents, reports early commercial exchanges between traders inhabiting city-states on the northern Somali littoral with Roman merchants.
 Numerous artefacts dating from this period have been uncovered in Somalia, such as at the Damo site in the Puntland region.